Homological mirror symmetry for punctured spheres: Introduction

 It is precisely to fill this role that the {\it wrapped Fukaya category} was constructed \cite{AS}.
 This Fukaya category, whose objects also include non-compact Lagrangian submanifolds, more accurately reflects the symplectic geometry of open symplectic manifolds, and by recent work \cite{generate,ganatra}, is known in some generality to be homologically smooth in the sense of Kontsevich \cite{KS-notes} (homological smoothness also holds for categories of matrix factorizations \cite{lunts,preygel,LP}).

 In this paper, we give the first non-trivial verification that these categories are indeed relevant to Homological mirror symmetry: the non-compact Lagrangians we shall study will correspond to structure sheaves of irreducible components of a quasi-projective variety, considered as objects of its category of singularities.
 In particular, we provide the first computation of wrapped Fukaya categories beyond the case of cotangent bundles, studied in \cite{A-cotangent} using string topology.
+Since the writing of this paper, Bocklandt found a connection to non-commutative algebras coming from dimer models which allows an extension of our results to general punctured surfaces \cite{bocklandt}.

 As a final remark, we note that these categories should be of interest even when considering mirrors of compact symplectic manifolds.
 Indeed, since Seidel's ICM address \cite{seidel-ICM}, the standard approach to proving Homological mirror symmetry in this case is to first prove it for the complement of a divisor, then solve a deformation problem.
 As we have just explained, a proper formulation of Homological mirror symmetry for the complement involves the wrapped Fukaya category.
 More speculatively \cite{seidel-speculation}, one expects that the study of the wrapped Fukaya category will be amenable to sheaf-theoretic techniques.
 The starting point of such a program is the availability of natural restriction functors (to open subdomains)~\cite{AS}, which are expected to be mirror to restriction functors from the category of sheaves of a reducible variety to the category of sheaves on each component.
 This suggests that it might be possible to study homological mirror symmetry by a combination of sheaf-theoretic techniques and deformation theory, reducing the problem to elementary building blocks such as pairs of pants.
 While this remains a distant perspective, it very much motivates the present study.